-And on my second visit to Cuba I land in the province of Holguin.
-It is said that Christopher Columbus landed in an area now known as Gibara, on October 27th, 1492 and said it was the most beautiful country that man has ever seen.
-Fast forward a few hundred years and I doubt that he would come up with the same assessment.
-Gibara is a town in the municipality of the province of Holguin.
-The map below should orient you as to the location on the island.
+History shows that Christopher Columbus landed in an area now known as Gibara, on October 27th, 1492.
+He claimed it was the most beautiful country that man has ever seen.
+Fast forward a few hundred years and surprise, surprise, Gibara is now a town in the municipality of the province of Holguin; and far from the natural beauty Columbus first witnessed.